ritza-co/fusionauth-migrating-rails-examples/README.md

 ## OmniAuth Project

-The project is in the folder ruby-users-omniauth.
-It uses ruby on rails and OmniAuth for authentication and user management, based on Google OAuth2 and developer fallback.
-There is a UI for social login and profile management.
+The OmniAuth project in the `ruby-users-omniauth` folder uses Google OAuth 2.0 with developer fallback, and includes a UI for social login and profile management.

-### Setup
+### Set Up

 ```bash
 npm run setup:omniauth
 ```

-### Starting the server
+### Start The Server

-Use the following command to start the server at URL: <http://localhost:3001>
+Start the server at <http://localhost:3001>.

 ```bash
 npm run start:omniauth
 ```

-### Export users
+### Export Users

-You can export users in a json file by running this command:
+Export users in a JSON file.

 ```bash
 npm run export:omniauth
 ```

-## Rails Auth Project
+## Rails Built-In Authentication Project

-The project is in the folder ruby-users-rails-auth.
-It uses ruby on rails and Rails 8.0 built-in authentication with `has_secure_password` for authentication and user management, based on email/password.
-There is a UI for login, signup, password reset and user tracking.
+The Rails built-in authentication project in the `ruby-users-rails-auth` folder uses email-and-password authentication with `has_secure_password, and includes a UI for login, signup, password reset, and user tracking.

-### Setup
+### Set Up

 ```bash
 npm run setup:rails-auth
 ```

-### Starting the server
+### Start The Server

-Use the following command to start the server at URL: <http://localhost:3002>
+Start the server at <http://localhost:3002>.

 ```bash
 npm run start:rails-auth
 ```

-### Export users
+### Export Users

-You can export users in a json file by running this command:
+Export users in a JSON file.

 ```bash
 npm run export:rails-auth